 Use Cardboard Tube

-When you give your dog his food this way, it would take him more time to grab his food.
+When you give your pup his food this way, it takes him more time to grab his food.
 Your dog would have to tear off the cardboard first or open one end before getting food.

 Empty Tin Cans

 Prevent fast eating with the use of empty tin cans.
 They make perfect DIY slow feeders too!

 So how do you make a DIY slow feeder with tin cans?

 Empty and clean a tin can and allow it to dry.
 Create holes on the sides of the can where dog food can come out.
 Place your dog’s food inside the can and close off the lid.

 Just like with cardboard tubes, your pets need to roll the can to get their food.
 And it is a DIY dog treat dispenser you can use during mental stimulation or training.

 Most likely, when your dog was once a puppy, you might have a small-sized stainless steel dog bowl for him.
 As your puppy grew older, you transitioned into a bigger stainless steel dog dish for him too.